Thyristor vs. Transistor: Key Points to Distinguish the Two

 Cost of the circuit

-A circuit made from thyristor is costly compared to the one made from a transistor, and it is because a thyristor is comparatively bulky.
+A circuit made from a thyristor is costly compared to the one made from a transistor, and it is because a thyristor is comparatively bulky.

 The requirement of the commutation circuit